-Focus Ireland welcomes the Ombudsman for Children's Office (OCO) No Place Like Home report as a valuable and insightful contribution to the debate on responding to the needs of families who are homeless.
+The recent Ombudsman for Children's Office (OCO) No Place Like Home report has provided a valuable and insightful contribution to the debate on responding to the needs of families who are homeless.
 In particular, the voices of children are an important contribution to our collective understanding of the impact of family homelessness.
+In acknowledgement of this contribution we have focused this submission on our response to the OCO report.

-We also welcome the opportunity to present to the Committee our response to the report and would like to take this opportunity to also welcome the Minister for Housing's response in seeking the views of voluntary organisations responding to family homelessness.
+We would like to take this opportunity to acknowledge and welcome the Minister for Housing's response to the report in seeking the views of voluntary organisations responding to family homelessness.